How do I apply for a Fulbright Scholarship?

 Does affiliation with a U.S. institution have to be confirmed at the time of application?

-No. Affiliation with a U.S. institution does not have to be confirmed at the time of application but there should be a clear indication of which institution(s) you would prefer to attend/visit and why.
+Yes- unless you are a degree seeking student.
+Affiliation with a U.S. institution does need to be confirmed at the time of application.
+There should be a clear indication of which institution(s) you would prefer to attend/visit and why.
 Any communication you have had with the institution(s) should be attached to your application.
 This can include copies of email communication and/or a host letter of support, which is highly valued during the application review process.

 I have already started my program of study.
 Can I apply for a Fulbright scholarship?